The Steam Review

 The Episodic Experiment

-February 15th, 2007 :: Features, Valve :: 22 Responses (Feed)
+February 15th, 2007 :: Features, Valve :: 23 Responses

 The purchase of Ritual Entertainment by casual games developer MumboJumbo, and the subsequent shelving of the SiN Episodes series, comes amid increasingly noticeable industry whispers that Valve’s episodic efforts are returning only lukewarm sales figures.
 The episodic debate has been very much re-opened as a result, widened further by yet another Half-Life 2: Episode Two delay.
 What’s gone — and going — wrong?